morrownr/88x2bu-20210702/docs/AP_Mode-Bridged_Wireless_Access_Point.md

 [SD Card](https://www.amazon.com/Samsung-Endurance-32GB-Micro-Adapter/dp/B07B98GXQT)

-Note: I use the case upside down.
+Note: I use the case upside down with little stick on rubber feet.
 There are several little things that work better with the case upside down and no negatives that I can find.

 Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
 The primary problem has to do with the backfeeding of current into the Raspberry Pi.